weseek/growi-docker-compose/examples/with-backup/README.md

 # Introduction

-GROWI stores page/user data to MongoDB.
+GROWI stores page/user data in MongoDB.

-This guide shows how to backup MongoDB in case of using [weseek/mongodb-awesome-backup](https://github.com/weseek/mongodb-awesome-backup).
+This guide shows you how to backup MongoDB if you use [weseek/mongodb-awesome-backup](https://github.com/weseek/mongodb-awesome-backup).

 # How to backup with "weseek/mongodb-awesome-backup"

-We show how to backup in case of you use Growi in docker-compose environment.
+We show you how to backup if you use Growi in docker-compose environment.

 ## Requirements